willablackmon/top_selling_album_genres/README.md

     df.plot(kind = 'line', x = 'Year', y = genre, figsize=(5, 2))
 ```

 **Initial Visualizations:**

 Scatter and Line Plots helped display historical trends in the data visually.

-Example 1: New Wave genre peak, starting in the late 1970s until late 1980s.
+**Example 1: New Wave genre peak, starting in the late 1970s until late 1980s.**

+Shown below with scatter and line plots.
+(All Genre plots are available in the ipynb notebook in this project: 'music_genres_prophet.ipynb')

 > **New wave commercially peaked from the late 1970s into the early 1980s with numerous major musicians and an abundance of one-hit wonders** .
 MTV, which was launched in 1981, heavily promoted new-wave acts, boosting the genre's popularity in the United States.
 >